-U2 had started working on ‘Horizon’ in 2006 with producer Rick Rubin, but the group soon abandoned those sessions and reconvened in May 2007 with longtime collaborators Brian Eno and Daniel Lanois.
-The band's original producer, Steve Lillywhite, also was brought in to work on some tracks.
+U2 had started working on Horizon in 2006 with producer Rick Rubin, but the group soon abandoned those sessions and reconvened in May 2007 with longtime collaborators Brian Eno and Daniel Lanois.
+Another of the band's producers, Steve Lillywhite, also was brought in to work on some tracks.
 Writing and recording for the album was done in the U.S., the U.K., Ireland and Morocco, with the music of the latter country influencing the sound of some of the tracks.